gompocp/ActionMenuApi/README.md

 <a href="https://github.com/gompocp/ActionMenuApi">
     <img src="Assets/preview.gif" alt="Preview" width="700" height="400">
 </a>

 This mod doesn't do anything on it's own.

 It provides an easy way for modders to add integration with the action menu.

-It supports the use of the:
+It supports the use of the

-- Radial Puppet
+* Radial Puppet
-- Four Axis Puppet
+* Four Axis Puppet
-- Button
+* Button
-- Toggle Button
+* Toggle Button
-- Sub Menus
+* Sub Menus

 Additionally allows mods to add their menus to a dedicated section on the action menu to prevent clutter.